min2ha/ukwa-site/content/target/40208/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Lindsay Whittle on Facebook (Plaid Cymru candidate for Caerphilly)

 Lindsay Whittle is the Plaid Cymru candidate for Caerphilly at the 2016 National Assembly for Wales Election.